paulsohn/crafting-interpreters-ts/README.md

 The Lox interpreter will read the file and execute the code within it.
 If no filename is provided, the interpreter will enter into prompt mode and execute your input line by line.
 Ctrl+D to exit.

-**IMPORTANT**: on current stage, the interpreter will only scan(lex) the code and print the result instead of interpreting and executing it.